SesameSesame

 • Agent processes are spawned with restricted environment

-• Cleanup runs after task completion (unless "Keep Alive" enabled)
+• Cleanup runs after session completion

 Secrets Management

-• API keys encrypted at rest (AES-256)
+• API keys encrypted at rest (AES-256-GCM)

 • GitHub PATs encrypted with ENCRYPTION_KEY